metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

        [[hello_world]]
            script = ~/foo/bar/baz/hello_world

-It is often a good idea to keep our scripts within the cylc suite directory tree rather than leaving them somewhere else on the system.
+It is often a good idea to keep our scripts within the Cylc suite directory tree rather than leaving them somewhere else on the system.
 If you create a ``bin`` sub-directory within the :term:`suite directory` this directory will be added to the path when tasks run, e.g: